Dopeamin/bigdata_project/README.md

 ### 3. Running Spark:

-- Run the following command and kafka will be listening for any new messages on the rick_people_topic:
+- Run the following command and kafka will be listening for any new messages on the rich_people_topic:

   `hadoop -jar spark.jar`